 An Advisory Board served to provide advice to the Steering Committee and this Board consisted of three dozen prominant business and civic leaders.

 Sponsoring Leadership Fresno is claiming your part in the future of our community.
 Through your financial support, Leadership Fresno can continue to help shape our future leaders: developing their leadership skills and helping to channel their passion, drive and energy towards civic responsibility.
 Whether as future political leaders, public or private business executives or the volunteers who sit on our non-profit Boards and govern much of our social services, Leadership Fresno graduates have the passion and the skills to serve.

-If your organization is interested in sponsoring the program, click here to learn more about opportunities or contact Rebecca Johnson at the Fresno Chamber.
+If your organization is interested in sponsoring the program, click here to learn more about opportunities or contact the Fresno Chamber.